playfulprogramming/playfulprogramming/content/blog/dependency-injection/index.md

 <!-- tabs:end -->

+These globally provided values are also called "singletons".
+When using a singleton, it's important to remember that data is shared between every component.
+If we have three components that all use one provided value, and mutate said value, it will update all of the consuming components.

-> It's worth mentioning that if you're extensively using dependency injection at the root of your application, you might be better served by tools purpose-built for this problem such as [Redux Toolkit](https://redux-toolkit.js.org/), [NgRx](https://ngrx.io/), and [Pinia](https://pinia.vuejs.org/) for React, Angular, and Vue respectively.
+> It's worth mentioning that if you're extensively using global singletons in your application, you might be better served by tools purpose-built for this problem such as [Redux Toolkit](https://redux-toolkit.js.org/), [NgRx](https://ngrx.io/), and [Pinia](https://pinia.vuejs.org/) for React, Angular, and Vue respectively.
 >
 > These tools offer much better performance and debugging than trying to hand-roll your own app-wide dependency injection tools.
 We'll touch more on the tools in our second book titled ["The Framework Field Guide: Ecosystem"](// TODO: Add link)

 # Overwriting Dependency Injection Specificity